mehrdad-dev/anxiety-predict/readme.md

 I provide a deep learning model for predicting the anxiety level of a person based on the Taylor Manifest Anxiety Scale.
 This test published by `Taylor, J.A` in paper [A personality scale of manifest anxiety (1953)](https://sci-hub.se/https://doi.org/10.1037/h0056264).

+Go to the [website](https://share.streamlit.io/mehrdad-dev/anxiety-predict/main/app.py) to fill test and get a prediction!

 ## 🤖 Model

 You can access the model [here](https://github.com/mehrdad-dev/anxiety-predict/tree/main/model).